ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-5-methods-return.rst

 In contrast, methods with a return type of anything `other` than ``void`` are called **non-void** methods.
 These methods **return** a value that the code calling the method can use.
-And because methods are invoked on an object, these methods can be used to return values that tell us things about an object’s internal state.
+And because methods are called on an object, these methods can be used to return values that tell us things about an object’s internal state.